8-A, Zolochivska St., Kharkiv, UA-61177

 To familiarize Ukrainian experts with advanced research methodologies and modern equipment used in the practice of Latvian forensic experts, as well as to exchange experience and offer consultations on challenges related to forensic ballistic and explosive examinations, questioned document examination, handwriting analysis, fingerprint examinations, weapon examination, DNA analysis, and more.

-● The NSC FSI received charitable assistance from the Republic of Latvia to conduct DNA analyses, including equipment and consumables valued at a total of €70,000.
+Project Key Achievements:● Addressing urgent issues regarding the current state of forensic practice in Ukraine and Latvia.● Defining modern trends and approaches to improve the processes of education, training, and knowledge exchange in the field of forensic science and criminalistics.● The NSC FSI received charitable assistance from the Republic of Latvia to conduct DNA analyses, including equipment and consumables valued at a total of €70,000.

 Skeleton ID